magnus-larsson/ml-spring-http-client-crac-error-demo/README.md

 ./tests.bash
 ```

-This will return in errors like:
+This will result in open socket related errors like:

 ```
 An exception during a checkpoint operation: